DeneilSantiagoPayumo/Obsidian-Vault/Z. Root/Misc/Deadlines.md

 Topic 1-2: Hobbes, a very short introduction
 Topic 3-4 Weber and political leadership
-Topic 5-6 Constant's main theory and John Dunn, ‘Liberty as a substantive political value’ Topic 9-10 Arendt and the nuclear age
+Topic 5-6 Constant's main theory and John Dunn, ‘Liberty as a substantive political value’ Topic 9-10 Arendt and the nuclear age)
-Topic 11-12 Representative democracy and the creation of the American republic
+Topic 11-12 Representative democracy and the creation of the American republic Topic 12-13 The Asian Alternative.

 Sociology:
 Topic 1 - Du Bois (just read the conclusion)